#bitwise is a computing-focused reading lounge that

 running in the channel, etc. For example, the ,l

-command shows a list of your most recent
+or ,list command shows a list of your most recent

 10 timeboxes from the last 48 hours.
 Older timeboxes are